spacetelescope/webbpsf/docs/jwst.rst

 appropriate for spectroscopic modes, but other software must be used for assembling those monochromatic PSFs into a spectrum.

-Slits: webbpsf includes models of each of the fixed slits in NIRSpec (S200A1, S1600A1, and so forth), plus a few patterns with the MSA: (1) a single open shutter, (2) three adjacent open shutters to make a mini-slit, and (3) all shutters open at once.
+Slits: WebbPSF includes models of each of the fixed slits in NIRSpec (S200A1, S1600A1, and so forth), plus a few patterns with the MSA: (1) a single open shutter, (2) three adjacent open shutters to make a mini-slit, and (3) all shutters open at once.
 Other MSA patterns could be added if requested by users.